Ajadi24/Webpage-Deployment/README.md

    sudo apt install certbot python3-certbot-apache -y
    ```

-4. Obtain a free SSL certificate by running the following command and following the prompts:
+4. Obtain a free SSL certificate by running the command below and the prompts that follows:

    ```bash
    sudo certbot --apache